 Six degrees of sibling separation

-On Christmas Day about ten years ago my mother pulled me away from family and friends to tell a story that left me in a state of disbelief. six degrees of sibling seperationMy mom went on to explain that nearly five years prior to my birth-date, she had given birth to a baby boy, whom she put up for adoption.
-A loving family, which included two sisters, adopted the newborn—he was however never told of his adoption, yet his entire life he’d felt a sense of disconnect.
-The adoptive parents were going to take the truth of their baby boy to their grave, however as an adult, his sisters insisted their parents tell their brother the truth.
-After an ultimatum by the siblings, the adoptive parents came clean and shared the facts of his birth.
-Some thirty years later, the adoptive child (Jeff) went on a quest to find his birth mother––on this Christmas day, my mom informed me that her first born had found her and she had recently had her first conversation with the now grown man.
+On Christmas Day about ten years ago, my mother pulled me aside from family and friends to tell a story that left me in a state of disbelief.
+She explained that nearly five years before my birth, she had given birth to a baby boy, whom she put up for adoption.
+A loving family, which included two sisters, adopted the newborn.
+He was never told of his adoption, yet his entire life he had felt a sense of disconnect.
+The adoptive parents intended to take the truth of his origins to their grave.
+However, as an adult, his sisters insisted that their parents tell their brother the truth.
+After an ultimatum from the siblings, the adoptive parents finally shared the facts of his birth.
+Some thirty years later, the adopted child (Jeff) went on a quest to find his birth mother.
+On this Christmas Day, my mom informed me that her firstborn had found her, and she had recently had her first conversation with the now-grown man.

 This is just the prequel to this Six Degrees of Sibling Separation story.